EoghannIrving/playlist-pilot/BUGS.md

 *Fixed.* `avg_popularity` now divides by the number of popularity values present and returns ``0`` when none exist.

 ## 2. History directory not created
+*Fixed.* The user history directory is now created automatically before writing files.

-`save_user_history` writes to `USER_DATA_DIR`, but the directory is never ensured to exist.
-Attempting to save history on a clean install fails with `FileNotFoundError`.
+`save_user_history` writes to `USER_DATA_DIR`, but the directory was never ensured to exist.
+Attempting to save history on a clean install failed with `FileNotFoundError`.

 Code reference:
 ```